 Is photography one of your biggest passions?
 Do you have a way with visual storytelling?
 Well, the good news is that lots of companies are looking for talented photographers and videographers.

 My one friend, Taryn, partially funds her travels by approaching businesses to do product shots and make videos for them.
-Just this last month, she got a van to drive up the Garden Route to take photos and worked with a variety of lifestyle brands.

 Another option is to sell your photographs and video clips on stock websites like Shutterstock.
 It’s not the quickest way to make money while travelling the world, but if done right it can become a decent passive income stream.